Introduction: Leading in the AI era

 • Cost reduction by optimizing resource allocation and reducing unnecessary expenses

 However, these same investments are vulnerable to error and waste.
-Our research indicates that companies that invest in AI transformation can expect, on average, a valuation gain of 19% if they succeed and a loss of 9% if they fail.
+Our research indicates that companies that invest in AI transformation can expect, on average, a valuation gain of 19% if they succeed and a loss of 9% if they fail (or do nothing at all).
 Figure 1 shows the asymmetry of these effects on a company’s growth trajectory.

-Now consider what happens if AI transformation changes how competitive an individual company is.
-Depending on the industry, and indeed the market position of a specific company in that industry, the impacts of pulling the right AI levers — either by the company itself or by its competitors — could be enormous, maybe even existential (see Figure 2).
+However, it is important to recognize that the AI revolution will not happen in a vacuum and that competition will play a significant role in determining the ultimate value that an individual company will be able to create with AI.
+Consider what happens if AI transformation starts to change how competitive an individual company is.
+Depending on the industry and the market position of a specific company in that industry, the impacts of pulling AI levers — either by the company itself or by its competitors — could change the direction of the growth or decline quickly and substantially if not managed correctly.

 The transformation dilemma